-The MXR Phase 90 is on of My New Microphone’s Top Best Phaser Pedals For Guitar & Bass.
+The MXR Phase 90 is one of My New Microphone’s Top 11 Best Phaser Pedals For Guitar & Bass.

 Doepfer A-125 VC Phaser

-The Doepfer A-125 VC Phaser (link to check the price at Reverb) is a superb 12-stage phaser module designed in the popular Eurorack format.
+The Doepfer A-125 VC Phaser (link to check the price at Perfect Circuit) is a superb 12-stage phaser module designed in the popular Eurorack format.